miethe/meatybytes/content/posts/OpenShift/Architecture/Deployment/Opinionated OCP/index.md

 Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.
 It follows the GitOps principle of using Git as a 'single source of truth' for declarative infrastructure and applications.
 The **OpenShift GitOps Operator**, based on Argo CD, allows you to manage your applications' lifecycle using Git repositories as the source of truth.

 {{< alert "redhat" >}}
-**Progressive Rollouts** Red Hat recently announced a new Operator for OpenShift based on [Argo Rollouts](https://argo-rollouts.readthedocs.io/en/stable/), **OpenShift Progressive Delivery**.
+**Progressive Rollouts**: Red Hat recently announced a new Operator for OpenShift based on [Argo Rollouts](https://argo-rollouts.readthedocs.io/en/stable/), **OpenShift Progressive Delivery**.
 Stay tuned for more info!
 {{< /alert >}}

 ### VMs: OpenShift Virtualization